rmartinc/keycloak-js/README.md

 Keycloak is an Open Source Identity and Access Management solution for modern Applications and Services.

-This reporsitory contains the client-side JavaScript library that can be used to secure web applications and integrate them with Keycloak.
+This repository contains the client-side JavaScript library that can be used to secure web applications and integrate them with Keycloak.

 ## Help and Documentation